neonnick21/catmint/README.md

 ## Description

 A contract written in solidity.
 The contract has two main functions, minting and burning tokens.
 We can also specify its name, abbreviation, and its total supply.
-Solely for learning purposes, this program demonstrates smart contracts programming on blockchain with ethereum.
+Solely for learning purposes, this program demonstrates smart contracts programming on blockchain with ethereum with the use of Remix Solidity IDE.

 ## Getting Started